[updated August 2018]

 Grab a smoothie bowl at the Instagram famous Nula bowls

 Head to the beach to watch the many surfers or have a go for yourself

-Get yourself someone off clothing in the many boutique clothes stores.
+Get yourself someone off clothing in the many boutique clothing stores.

 Visit the Waterbom Bali waterpark